bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

-Both of these will open a browser to the default application URL ``localhost:5006`` and since ``localhost:5006`` is in the allowed websocket origin whitelist, the Bokeh server will create and display a new session.
+Both of these will open a browser to the default application URL ``localhost:5006`` and since ``localhost:5006`` is in the allowed websocket origin allowlist, the Bokeh server will create and display a new session.

 Now, consider when a Bokeh server is embedded inside another web page, using
 |server_document| or |server_session|.
 In this instance, the "Origin" header